oprobst/gasfillbook/README.md

 Details see github [project wiki](https://github.com/oprobst/gasfillbook/wiki).

+**Please note that this application is currently in a prototyping phase.
+Code is written fast and ugly!
+For final release, a lot of re-engineering is required.**

 ## License and other sources

 Released under the terms of the GNU GENERAL PUBLIC LICENSE